 Agricultural land in the Barossa—Yorke—Mid North region occupies 34,700 square kilometres, or 92 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 2,328 square kilometres, or 6 per cent of the region.
 The most common land use by area is dryland cropping, which occupies 15,740 square kilometres or 42 per cent of the Barossa—Yorke—Mid North region.

-Agriculture, forestry and fishing was the largest employment sector with 8,100 people, representing 17 per cent of the region's workforce.
-Manufacturing was the second largest with 7,000 people, followed by retail trade with 5,400 people.
-Other important employment sectors in the region were construction, health care and social assistance, accommodation and food services, and public administration and safety.
+Agriculture, forestry and fishing was the largest employment sector with 7,900 people, representing 16 per cent of the region's workforce.
+Manufacturing was the second largest with 7,100 people, followed by retail trade with 5,200 people.
+Other important employment sectors in the region were construction, health care and social assistance, and accommodation and food services.

 Value of agricultural production

 The Barossa—Yorke—Mid North region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($591 million), followed by barley ($304 million) and poultry ($186 million).
-These commodities together contributed 56 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were wheat ($410 million), followed by poultry ($204 million) and barley ($196 million).
+These commodities together contributed 48 per cent of the total value of agricultural production in the region.

 Number and type of farms